WebTrit/webtrit_docs/signaling/examples/usage.md

 ```

 After that you can send the `outgoing_call` request with the created SDP offer.
 Important to notice that setting the local description is happening after sending the `outgoing_call` request.
-Its because setting the local description will trigger the generation of ICE candidates emmidately, and we want to ensure that the server is ready to receive them.
+Its because setting the local description will trigger the generation of ICE candidates immediately, and we want to ensure that the server is ready to receive them.

 ```js
 const call_id = "qwertyuiopasdfghjklzxcvbnm"; // Generate a unique call ID